wbudgaga/distributedAdaptiveChat/README.md

 - Scalability
 - Joing the clients to and leaving chat session at any time without causing any issue
 - Builidng chat groups and assign the chat members to the chat groups
+- Detecting the leaving of nodes and rebalancing the chat groups if there is need.
+- Sending three types of massages:
+  - Private messaging
+  - group messaging
+  - broadcasting

 ## Scalability